-On behalf of the Town of Medfield, a municipal corporation acting by and through its Board of Selectmen, the Medfield State Hospital Development Committee ("MSHDC") will review and evaluate all complete proposals that have been received by the Submission Deadline.
-MSHDC will make recommendations to the Board of Selectmen, and ultimately any proposed sale or ground lease of the Disposition Property, or a portion thereof, supported by the Board of Selectmen will be subject to the required Town Meeting approval process.
+On behalf of the Town of Medfield, a municipal corporation acting by and through its Board of Selectmen, the MSHDC will review and evaluate all complete proposals that have been received by the Submission Deadline.
+MSHDC will make recommendations to the Board of Selectmen, and ultimately any proposed sale or ground lease of the Disposition Property or portion thereof supported by the Board of Selectmen will be subject to the required Town Meeting approval process.